unscene/betarator/README.md

 This will start the webserver found in bin/

-Once the solr integration tests are done
+Once the solr integration tests are done you will need to install the latest version of solr.
+You can use the config found in ````conifg/solr````